Real French Conversation about Christmas Gifts (FR/EN Subs)

 It's also part of the magic of Christmas, to have neat, well-wrapped little packages.
 Still, I try to be really careful.

 But it's true that I think it's also a bit part of the...
 It's true that I like to put little sequins on packaging.
-On paper, in the background, obviously, I shouldn't, but I do.
+On paper, in the background, of course, I shouldn't, but I do.

 Yes.
 Plus, I get the impression that a lot of gift wrap is actually recycled, and it's recyclable too.